Making good decisions is like any other skill—it has to be learned. Get tips on helping children make good choices and think critically.

-Your child won’t learn the value of hanging his clothes to begin with.
-He isn’t able to think about his actions or choices.
-He doesn’t know the value of changing his behavior and instead directs his anger toward the punisher (you).
+Your child won’t learn the value of hanging her clothes to begin with.
+She isn’t able to think about her actions or choices.
+She doesn’t know the value of changing her behavior and instead directs her anger toward the punisher (you).

 Our biggest job as parents is to raise future adults.
 And hopefully, these future adults of ours will know how to make good choices, regardless of reward or punishment.

 But they can only learn to make those choices if they practice it, starting in childhood.
-We can help them by withholding critiques and instead making suggestions in a grateful, loving way.
+You can help your child by withholding critiques and instead making suggestions in a grateful, loving way.
 Embrace mistakes as potential lessons to learn, not failures to hide.

-Let your child own his problems instead of making them yours.
+Let her own her problems instead of making them yours.
 Avoid threats and orders and instead use “thinking words” to encourage decision-making.
-Use choices not only to make your child feel more empowered, but to allow him to make them to begin with.
+Use choices not only to make her feel more empowered, but to allow her to make them to begin with.

 And finally, avoid punishment and rely on real world consequences instead—they’re the best ways to steer us toward the right decisions.

-Forget policing your child’s behavior like a hawk and instead give him plenty of opportunities to make decisions.
+Forget policing her behavior like a hawk and instead give her plenty of opportunities to make decisions.
 This is, after all, the best stage in life to practice.

 Get more tips: